goblimey/ntripcaster/README.md

 When you have finished editing the file, use ctrl/o to write your changes and ctrl/x to exit.

-Now you can build your caster.
+Once you've created those two configuration files, you can use docker to build your caster.
 The Dockerfile in the top level directory of your project looks something like this:

 ```